We will get into building the Nym codebase and running nodes in the next section. Before we do so, a note on token incentives.

 The Nym network has some of the same overall goals as Tor.
 But we want to enable Nym to scale in response to increased demand (and shrink when demand drops, so as not to waste resources).
 To do this in a decentralized way, nodes are included in the network based on cryptocurrency bonding, and a system of delegated staking.

-The structure of token rewards will be under experimentation throughout the course of Finney, and we will be altering them fairly frequently to run experiments and get community feedback.
-Finney Testnet rewards may not reflect how the incentives structure will work on mainnet.
+The structure of token rewards will be under experimentation throughout the course of Milhon, and we will be altering them fairly frequently to run experiments and get community feedback.
+Milhon Testnet rewards may not reflect how the incentives structure will work on mainnet.